Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Experimental setup

 \subsection{A 23-bilayer SiO2/Si3N4 mirrored chirped stack}

 As mentioned in Section~\ref{sec:sec2}, the dielectric stack is composed of alternating layers of SiO$_2$ and Si$_3$N$_4$ where the choice of the materials is dictated by theoretical and experimental constraints.
 On the theoretical front, Eq.~\eqref{eq:dish} shows that a high refractive index contrast between the two materials enhances the DP-SM photon conversion.
 Silicon dioxide and silicon nitride have refractive indices of 1.45 and 2.02 at \SI{800}{nm} respectively, which makes them suitable candidate materials.
-From an experimental point of view, it is important that the chosen materials are transparent in the region of interest, i.e. the frequency range over which the photosensor is sensitive.
+From an experimental point of view, it is important that the chosen materials are transparent in the region of interest, i.e.~the frequency range over which the photosensor is sensitive.
 The Hamamatsu photosensor initially chosen for the experiment had a QE peaked around \SI{809}{nm}.
 Both SiO$_2$ and Si$_3$N$_4$ are transparent in this wavelength region, making them good candidates in this regard as well~\cite{wang_17, karouta_2012}.

-However, the most important consideration is whether there exists a technique capable of manufacturing the stack with the chosen materials and whether it is feasible to employ in this case.
+Another fundamental consideration is whether there exists a technique capable of manufacturing the stack with the chosen materials and whether it is feasible to employ in this case.
 Fortunately, silicon dioxide and silicon nitride are used in various applications for micro-electromechanical systems and microelectronics, and therefore the necessary deposition techniques are widely and commercially available.
-The dielectrics have been deposited though PECVD~\cite{feridun_04, shi_19, li_2019} at PoliFab, Politecnico di Milano, and we obtained five manufactured stacks from the facility.
+The dielectrics have been deposited through PECVD at PoliFab, Politecnico di Milano, and we obtained five manufactured stacks from the facility.

-For the future development of this prototype, we may consider operating the entire setup at cryogenic temperatures and as such, it is important that the materials chosen have low thermal coefficients of expansion.
+For the future development of this prototype, we may consider operating the entire setup at cryogenic temperatures and as such, it is important that the materials chosen have low coefficients of thermal expansion (CTE).
 This further reinforced our choice of SiO$_2/$Si$_3$N$_4$ as the materials for the stack, being that they have thermal coefficients of $0.5 \times 10^{-6}\, \rm K^{-1}$ and $3.3 \times 10^{-6}\, \rm K^{-1}$~\cite{Tarraf_2003}, respectively.
+If we will operate the entire set up, including the stack, at cryogenic temperature, a dedicated study of the variation of the index of refraction as a function of temperature and of the stress induced by the CTE of the layers on top of each other may be necessary.

 Once the materials are chosen, the other stack parameters must be decided upon, such as the thicknesses of the layers, the number of layers, the area of the stack, and the stack configuration (mirrored or not mirrored).
 While the area and the total stack thickness were constrained by experimental limitations, the other parameters were chosen using the optimisation procedure described in the next section.